Toy Organization Ideas To Keep Your Space Tidy: Our Top 30 Tips

 - Clean-up throughout the day.
 Don’t let the mess pile up too much or it can become overwhelming for both you and your child.
 Make sure you are tidying up throughout the day.
 Your child will be more likely to focus until the job is done if you work together in short bursts.

 - Model the behavior.
 When you’re tidying the kitchen or the living room, call attention to it.
 Make your little one feel like cleaning up is a grown-up responsibility they can feel proud for taking on.
+Children as young as one strive to contribute to the family in useful ways like playing copy-cat when it’s time to clean.

 - Pick clean-up times strategically.
-Don’t try and make clean-up time happen during witching hour.
+Don’t try to make clean-up time happen during witching hour.
 If your child is already prone to being fussy at a specific time of day, adding a mundane chore into the mix probably won’t get you the best results.
 Scheduling clean-up time before your child moves onto an activity they enjoy, like playing outside or meal time, can be a great strategy to help motivate your little one to help out with tidying up their toys.

 Frequently Asked Questions